DomenicoDicosimo/David-McElwee-Eleventy/src/events/lambertville-nj.md

 date: 2023-03-25T19:30:00.000Z
 tags:
   - eventpost
-image: popup book signing
+image: /images/blog/02living-lambertville-slide-7fzh-jumbo.jpg
-imageAlt: website
+imageAlt: Lambertville Station
 ---
 D﻿eb and I were browsing at Golden Nugget Antique Flea Market in Lambertville NJ where we struck up a conversation with some interesting folks and the next thing you know...it turns into a 'pop up' book signing!